Dog Arthritis: 7 Natural Remedies for Pain Relief and Mobility

 For the treatment of osteoarthritis in dogs, a dose of 65mg of chondroitin sulfate for 5kg (10 pounds) of body weight is recommended (aff).

-• MSM (methyl sulfonyl methane)
+• MSM (methyl sulfonyl methane): Natural anti-inflammatory

 MSM is a compound naturally produced by the body with an essential anti-inflammatory role.